Finestkind: Plot

 Returning to port, the Finestkind is seized by U.S. authorities, much to the crew's dismay.
 Resolving to tell Ray of the incident, the two learn he is hospitalized with terminal stomach cancer—the actual reason for his absence.
 Not wanting his father to die without his beloved boat, Tom approaches his former employers to bail him out on the $100,000 fine that had been conditioned for the boat's release but is scornfully rejected.
 Sympathetic to their plight, Mabel arranges for the crew to participate in a one-time heroin smuggling gig with Weeks, her mother's partner.
 Despite the crew's acceptance, Tom fears being caught but is convinced otherwise.

 The crew sail out to the drop spot, where a plane delivers the heroin.
 Returning to port, the brothers head off alone to meet Weeks, but are cornered by rival dealers, who make away with the heroin after subduing them.
 Realizing they have been betrayed, Tom accuses Mabel of snitching on them, leading to a fight which is witnessed by Ray.
 Consequently, Weeks corners the crew at Costa's home, having taken Costa's pregnant wife hostage.
 He forces them to deliver the heroin by the following morning, threatening them with death should they fail; he reveals that he had assaulted Mabel.

-After they leave, the crew helps Costa's wife, whereupon Tom disappears.
+After Weeks leaves, the crew helps Costa's wife, whereupon Tom disappears.
 Whilst searching for him, Ray corners Charlie, who divulges their quagmire.
 The next morning, Charlie meets Nunesy, who tells him that Tom had taken a pistol with him to see Skeemo.
 Realizing Skeemo was the snitch, Charlie races over to his place, arriving just as Tom is about to execute him.
 Charlie manages to convince him otherwise, opting to take their chances instead.

 Ray appears at Weeks' meeting point with an offer of $15,000 in exchange for leaving the crew alone.
 When Weeks refuses and proceeds to mock him, Ray shoots and kills him and two associates, just as the brothers arrive.
 Ray explains to an emotionally moved Tom that he would do anything to save him.